ihmccreery/ihmccreery.github.io/_posts/2016-08-12-a-dating-service-for-radical-rich-kids.md

 ---
-title: "A Dating Service for Radical Rich Kids: Reflections on Organizing an Ally Community I Love"
+title: "A Dating Service for Radical Rich Kids: Reflections on Organizing a Solidarity Community I Love"
 ---

-A Dating Service for Radical Rich Kids: Reflections on Organizing an Ally Community I Love
+A Dating Service for Radical Rich Kids: Reflections on Organizing a Solidarity Community I Love
 ===

 *Isaac Hollander McCreery, 12 August 2016*